ISCoS OT/PT SIGs SCI Pre-conference Day

 Wheelchair sports and Handbike to improve Participation

-Ingrid Kouwijzer, OT, PhD, The Netherlands
+Ingrid Kouwijzer, OT, PhD, Post-doctoral researcher

 Participation focused interventions